 That being said, there is still plenty you can do now to help your baby settle easier and sleep better.
 If you haven’t already, I highly recommend you create a consistent sleep routine for your baby following my tips below.

 Gentle sleep training tips for the 4 month sleep regression:

 - Make sure baby naps every 1.5-2.5 hours.
 It’s ok for baby to nap in the stroller or baby carrier.
 Motion can help babies nap longer.
 Just make sure you supervise ALL naps that are outside the crib or bassinet.

 - Wake your baby after a 2 hour nap and feed them.
 Eating often during the day helps your baby sleep longer at night.

 - Start a calming bedtime routine every night.
-Here’s a step-by-step guide on what to do.
+Learn how to do this in my Exhausted Mom’s Starter Kit!

 - Settle your baby into a consistent bedtime every night.
 7:30 – 9 pm is ideal for this age.

 - Transition your baby to a crib if he currently sleeps in a bassinet, Rock n Play or DockaTot.
 As your baby becomes mobile and starts to roll, he needs a bigger (and safe) sleep space so he can get himself into comfortable sleep positions.